input-output-hk/marlowe-doc/docs/development/marlowe-runtime-cli.md

 * [Submit a Signed Transaction to the Node](https://github.com/input-output-hk/marlowe-cardano/blob/main/marlowe-runtime/doc/marlowe/submit.md)

-### Querying history

-* Add a Contract to the Set of Tracked Contracts -- need updated link

-* Remove a Contract from the Set of Tracked Contracts -- need updated link

 ## [Lecture: Running Marlowe Contracts on the Blockchain](https://github.com/input-output-hk/marlowe-cardano/blob/main/marlowe-cli/lectures/04-marlowe-cli-concrete.md)

 * This is a lecture that demonstrates how to use marlowe-cli to run Marlowe contracts on the blockchain, but without using the Marlowe Backend.